| Case

 us.
 Common sense dictates that we should focus on what works best

+and Keyword Analysis enables us to do that.”
 An important benefit of keyword analysis is that it automatically

 generates new search terms that are worth using to deliver more high